 -Advanced players will likely tell you that this course isn't very challenging.
 You can definitely shoot some very low scores here.

-Other Thoughts: Simply put, this is the best course I've ever played, a list which includes the legendary Flip City and Idlewild.
+Other Thoughts: Simply put, this is the best course I've ever played, a list which includes legendary courses like DeLaveaga, Flip City, and Idlewild.
 It easily holds its own among the top courses in the state and even the country.

 6 of 8 people found this review helpful.